pingcap/docs/tidb-cloud/manage-user-access.md

 > **Tip**:
 >
 > - `Organization Owner` has all the privileges of <code>Project Owner</code> for all projects so it can invite project members and grant project roles to members too.
-> - Each project role has the all the privileges of <code>Organization Member</code> by default.
+> - Each project role has all the privileges of <code>Organization Member</code> by default.

 <table>
   <colgroup>